-Located in warm and subtroptical Brisbane, we explore some of the coldest matter in the Universe, Bose-Einstein condensates (BEC).
+Located in warm and subtropical Brisbane, we explore some of the coldest matter in the Universe, Bose-Einstein condensates (BEC).
 We explore applications of ultracold degenerate atomic systems.
 These include problems of fundamental physics interest, utilising ultracold atoms to produce emulations of other quantum systems and classical/quantum phase transitions.
 We have recently completed construction of two new apparatus that provide complimentary capabilities:

-Dual-species microscope apparatus: This machine is built around a small glass vacuum cell which allows high-resolution patterning of confining potentials and imaging of resulting atom configurations.
+Digital-micromirror patterned BECs: This machine is built around a small glass vacuum cell which allows high-resolution patterning of confining potentials and imaging of resulting atom configurations.
 Currently, we are pursuing experiments with 87Rb, but the system is built to incorporate a second species, 41K.

 Time averaged painted-potentials apparatus: This BEC apparatus utilises a rapidly scanning optical potential beam to "paint" potentials that trap atoms.
 With this, we can make a variety of trapping geometries for ultra-cold atoms.
 We are exploring the superfluid properties of BEC in ring traps, as well as their applications for interferometry.
+The apparatus has been recently adapted to enable the production of spinor BECs.

 We are looking for honours, PhD and undergraduate students!
 Please browse our available projects and contact us.